Skip to main content

 • On macOS, re-open System Settings > Privacy & Security to verify Chrome is still allowed.

-When you record a meeting using MeetGeek, whether through the Chrome Extension, Web App, or mobile app, you’re handling sensitive data.
-Here’s what that means for you and how to stay compliant.
+When you record a meeting with MeetGeek — through the Chrome Extension, web app, or mobile app — you're handling sensitive data.
+Here's what that means for you and how to stay compliant.

 This applies to: